Law 413 - Contract Law: Analysis and Application

 J.D.
 UCLA School of Law

-This course examines contracts used by businesses.
-It is designed for LL.M. students with 2-3 years of legal experience.
-By examining actual contracts used by real parties, students will learn how contract law principles affect the real-world transactional practice.
-Students will complete several assignments designed to familiarize them with common issues deal lawyers face in negotiating and reviewing various types of business contracts.
-These issues include problems of contract formation, enforceability, interpretation, performance, third party rights, and remedies.
-Students will be required to complete mock negotiations and drafting exercises.
+This course examines US. contact law from a transactional approach.
+It is designed for LL.M. students with some legal experience.
+The course is an introduction to main topics in contract law, including issues of formation, enforceability, defenses, terms, performance and breach, excuse, remedies and third parties.
+In addition, this course examines how contract law principles affect the real-world transactional practice.
+Students will examine real life agreements and complete assignments to familiarize them with common issues U.S. deal lawyers face in negotiating and reviewing various types of business contracts.
 There may be lectures by guest speakers practicing in the fields of employment law, IP law, and litigation.

 |Jin Park||18S||413||LEC 1||R 1:00 PM - 3:00 PM||2.0||No||No|

 |Law 413 is limited to LLM students.
 Enrollment processed through the Graduate Studies Office.|